Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### org.alfresco.maven.archetype:alfresco-platform-jar-archetype

 This archetype allows a developer to implement the Platform JAR project on Content Services.
-It has been reshaped in SDK 4.1 to leverage on Docker.
+It has been reshaped in SDK 4.2 to leverage on Docker.

 The Platform JAR Maven archetype allows a developer to create a module on Content Services, in particular on the Repository side, and includes:

 * ACS Repository JAR
 * ACS Repository Docker image configuration
-* Docker containers (ACS, Share (optional), Alfresco Search Service, PostgreSQL) configuration and orchestration via Docker compose
+* Docker containers (ACS, Share (optional), Alfresco Search Service, PostgreSQL) configuration and orchestration via Docker Compose
 * (Optional) AMP deployment configuration (JAR is the recommended artifact type and the default)

 The project created using the Platform JAR Maven archetype includes some sample code (by default) to show you how to develop with the Alfresco Content